chromaui/chromatic-docs/github-actions.md

     steps:
         # Other steps

-        #👇Checks if the branch is not master and runs Chromatic
+        # 👇 Checks if the branch is not master and runs Chromatic
       - name: Deploy to Chromatic
         if: github.ref != 'refs/heads/master'
         uses: chromaui/action@v1
         # Required options for the Chromatic GitHub Action
         with:
           token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
-          #👇Chromatic projectToken, refer to the manage page to obtain it.
+          # 👇 Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
-        #👇Checks if the branch is master and accepts all changes in Chromatic
+        # 👇 Checks if the branch is master and accepts all changes in Chromatic
       - name: Deploy to Chromatic and auto accept changes
         if: github.ref == 'refs/heads/master'
         uses: chromaui/action@v1
         # Required options for the Chromatic GitHub Action
         with:
           token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
-          #👇Chromatic project token, refer to the manage page to obtain it.
+          # 👇 Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
           autoAcceptChanges: true # 👈 Option to accept all changes